 A board governs SAQA.
-The 6th Board's term of office ended on 31 December 2020, and the Minister: HESI appointed a new Board comprising fifteen of the sixteen members.
+The 6th Board's term of office ended on 31 December 2020, and the Minister: HESI appointed a new Board.

 Functions of the Board and Corporate Governance

 According to Section 14 (3) (a) of the NQF Act, the SAQA Board is appointed by the Minister (Higher Education, Science and Technology) following a public nomination process.
 The functions of the Board are set out in sections 5(3), 11, and 13 of the NQF Act.